Amerson River Park

 Amerson River Park, also known as Amerson Water Works Park, is an urban park in Macon, Georgia.
-The park was closed after the flood of 1994.
+The property was originally the site of Macon's water treatment plants, which were closed and moved after the flood of 1994, caused by Tropical Storm Alberto.
+The site was acquired by the city parks department soon after, and made a public park.
 In 2015, the park was re-opened and named Amerson River Park after renovations were made costing 5.5 million dollars.

 Description

-The park borders the Ocmulgee River and spans over 180 acres of land.
+The park borders Ocmulgee River and spans over 180 acres of land.
 The trail runs from east to west with different areas of the park at multiple points.
 The park is surrounded by forest land, meadows, and wetlands.
 There are 7 miles of paved walking trail.
 The park has 6 different areas for use.
 There are 3 pavilions, 2 open grassy areas, 1 overlook and 1 handicap accessible playground.
 Amerson Park is a part of the Ocmulgee Heritage Trail network, although it is not yet connected to the downtown section of trails.
-Amerson Park is also recognized as the beginning of the Ocmulgee River Water Trail, a 200-mile section of river that ends at the confluence of the Oconee river where it becomes the Altamaha.
+Amerson Park is also recognized as the beginning of the Ocmulgee River Water Trail, a 200-mile section of river that ends at the confluence of the Oconee river where it becomes the Altamaha River.

 History

 Amerson River Park is named after Frank C. Amerson, Jr. who was a former Chairman of the Macon Water Authority in 1976.
-The park is one of the original places of a Macon Water Authority treatment plant.
+The park is one of the original sites of a Macon Water Authority treatment plant.
 Chairman Amerson was recognized by the Water Authority and his name was chosen to be included in the park.
 In 2019, Amerson River Park reached the ELGLKnope National Championship out of 32 other parks and public spaces being recognized as the best parks in the United States.
 McCormick-Stillman Railroad Park defeated Amerson in the final vote.